Workshops at ECDL2008

 19 September 2008

-The workshop consisted of an introduction, technical presentations, a poster session, and a concluding directed discussion.
-Submissions of extended abstracts were welcomed, for details see cfp at the workshop website: www.comp.glam.ac.uk/pages/research/hypermedia/nkos/nkos2008/
+The workshop is planned to consist of an introduction, technical presentations, a poster session, and a concluding directed discussion.
+We welcome submissions of extended abstracts, for details see cfp at the workshop website:

 Very Large Digital Libraries (VLDL 2008)